vert-x/mod-lang-php/README.md

 #### Request Headers

-The request headers are available as the `headers()` function of the request object.
-The return value is just a JavaScript object (associative array).
+The request headers are available as the `headers` property of the request object.
+The return value is an object that mimics an associative array.

 Note that the header keys are always lower-cased before being they are returned to you.